Astrafer (ASTRAFER) Achieves Self Reported Market Cap of $4.59 Million

-Astrafer (ASTRAFER) traded 0% lower against the US dollar during the 1 day period ending at 15:00 PM Eastern on July 12th.
-Astrafer has a market capitalization of $4.59 million and approximately $3.18 worth of Astrafer was traded on exchanges in the last day.
-One Astrafer token can now be purchased for $0.0292 or 0.00000050 BTC on popular cryptocurrency exchanges.
-In the last seven days, Astrafer has traded down 51.5% against the US dollar.
+Astrafer (ASTRAFER) traded down 0.1% against the dollar during the 1-day period ending at 13:00 PM ET on July 14th.
+In the last week, Astrafer has traded up 9% against the dollar.
+Astrafer has a market capitalization of $4.59 million and approximately $15.37 worth of Astrafer was traded on exchanges in the last day.
+One Astrafer token can now be bought for $0.0292 or 0.00000049 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.